-PATCH MANAGER is a user-friendly, yet powerful solution for planning, documenting, managing and maintaining your physical layer connectivity and assets of your campus, building, data center or outside plant network.
-The software is versatile and scalable, ideal for small, large or growing data centers.
-With deployment-based licensing it is a future-proof investment that adapts and evolves along with your organization and infrastructure.
+PATCH MANAGER is a comprehensive and powerful software solution for planning, documenting, managing and maintaining the physical layer connectivity, cables & assets of your data center, office, building or outside plant network.
+The software is versatile and scalable, ideal for small, large or growing infrastructures.
+With deployment size-based licensing it is a future-proof investment that adapts and evolves along with your organization and infrastructure.

 PATCH MANAGER is applicable to a wide variety of network domains:

 PATCH MANAGER provides a powerful solution for the management of your data center floor space, rack space, IT assets, energy and other resources with integrated end-to-end connectivity management capabilities.

 PATCH MANAGER is fully GIS-enabled and gives clear insight into the purpose and usage of all your assets.
 With realistic template-based modeling that maps one-to-one with the actual infrastructure, our software is a powerful application for managing connectivity in a simple yet effective manner.

 PATCH MANAGER helps you to easily manage your office and building assets and connectivity, from equipment rooms to the work space environment.
 By providing a flexible work order system, PATCH MANAGER efficiently supports the physical network moves, adds, and changes.